 Dr. Heptulla was elected to the Rajya Sabha (The Upper House of Parliament) in July 1980.
-This is her 6th term and 34th year in the Parliament.
+She served for almost 6 terms and completed 34 years in the Parliament.
 She has the unique distinction of being elected as Deputy Chairperson of Rajya Sabha four times, first in January 1985, the post she held till January 1986, and later in the year 1988, 1992 and 1998 until April 2004.
 As the longest serving Deputy Chairperson of Rajya Sabha (for about 17 years), she performed the onerous duties of presiding over Rajya Sabha (Upper House of Parliament).

 Dr. Heptulla was also unanimously elected as the President of the Inter-Parliamentary Union (IPU) in 1999 in Berlin, a body of around 170 Parliaments of the world.
 She was the first woman to hold the position.
 Considering her outstanding contribution to promote and strengthen democracies around the globe, she is Honorary Life President of the Inter-Parliamentary Union (IPU), nominated in 2002.
 For the valuable contributions made for the promotion of democracy and human development, she was conferred with the Awards, (i) the Grand Cordon of Alwai-al-Wissam, the highest civilian decoration of Morocco presented by the king of Morocco, (ii) "Alalumwafums" the highest civilian award of Egypt by the President of Egypt, Hon'ble Hosni Mubarak and (iii) the highest civilian award by the Captain Regent of San Marino; promotion of democracy and human development.